jibsen/pngwolf/README.md

 `galib247.patch` fixes an issue in GAlib 2.4.7 when compiling with GCC and Clang, and adds parallel evaluation using OpenMP.

+If you cloned the git repository, you can use
+`git submodule update --init --recursive` to retrieve these dependencies.

 Use the [CMake utility](http://www.cmake.org/) on the `CMakeLists.txt`, use one of the supplied makefiles, or simply specify all the files specified in `CMakeLists.txt` as input to your compiler.